TrenMA/trenma.github.io/_pages/about.md

 **University of Nottingham**

    * Topics in Advanced Econometrics II (PhD in Finance)
-   * Quantitative Support sessions (Support Module for MSc in Finance and Investment)
+   * Quantitative Support (Mathematics sessions, MSc in Finance)

-   * Blockchain and Cryptocurrency (MSc in Fintech, Small group teaching)
-   * Financial Markets: Theory and Computation (BSc in Finance, Small group teaching)
+   * Financial Markets: Theory and Computation (BSc in Finance)

 **University of Glasgow** (Tutorial sessions)